Spartans boss believes stalemate between them and Kilby will prove vital

 “Everyone talks about how solid we are defensively and the number of clean sheets we’ve kept, but we can also play some quality football going forward.”

-It was clear from the get-go that neither team was willing to give the other a sight at goal, with most of the action taking place in the centre of the park.
+It was clear from the get-go that neither team were willing to give each other a sight at goal, with most of the action taking place in the centre of the park.